Interview with Francesca

 What do you like most…and least…about your work?

-I love to make visitors realize how much Rome is already part of their cultural world, how they can "read the city" with a handful of solid ideas and absolute trust in their eyes and their reaction to what they see.
-What I don't like is how some of the sites are run and the inevitable chaos determined by large crowds in small, fragile places.
+I love to help visitors realize how much Rome is already part of their cultural world, how they can "read the city" with a handful of solid ideas and absolute trust in their eyes and their reaction to what they see.
+What I don't like is how some of the sites are run and the inevitable chaos caused by large crowds in small, fragile places.

 For visitors, how do you make sense of so many historical periods colliding together in Rome?